easy-thunder/diehl_domain/README.md

 OPEN A NEW TERMINAL
 `nvm use 18` in new terminal
-`npm run compile:sass` To watch for SCSS changes from new terminal
+`npm run compile:sass` To watch for SCSS changes from new terminal This should give everything needed for development.
+Some keys will be missing since I have my own private .env variables.

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.